 Here is the other side of the coin.
 NEVER make derogatory statements about your spouse in public.
 Do not even say something remotely negative.
 Maybe you need to blow off steam.
 Maybe your spouse doesn’t understand.
 But poker night with the boys is a terrible time to release frustrations.
 Ladies, girls night is no place for you to unload everything you don’t like about your husband.
 Your marriage will be much better if you start this early.

 Use the public arena as a place to build up your spouse.
 The world needs to see this.
 Show others you honor your spouse and you value your marriage.

 3.)
 Nothing is more important than your marriage.

 Aside from God, of course.

 Right now, you might be in the honeymoon stage.
+You’ll have just had a beautiful wedding day.
+You might even have used wedding photographer Devon to capture the special day forever.
 So you couldn’t imagine someone or something becoming more important than your spouse.
 But eventually the potion will wear off.
 Real life will set in.